oldwalls/omega/README.md

 The complete dataset from the Synthetic Validation Suite (SVS) Phase  is currently being ingested into the dedicated mapping/synthetic repository.
 This release validates the Ω-Scanner Statistical Methodology for substrate-invariance and structural hierarchy detection across 9 canonical dynamical systems.

-Each system below was subjected to 64 independent Ω-map runs against the ​  Global Shuffle, Block Shuffle, and Label Permutation controls.
+Each system below was subjected to 64 independent Ω-map runs against the ​  Global Shuffle and Block Shuffle.

-## 9 Synthetic Systems in Release:
+## Nine Synthetic Systems in Release:

 - Lorenz Attractor (lorenz63)